- Is LASIK surgery safe?

 Absolute Dr. Manger availability — single office location

 As the LASIK expert, Dr. Manger has been steadfast in his decision to have a single office location so he can personally attend to every patient’s needs.
-At Saddleback Eye Center, Dr. Manger personally examines your eyes as part of your 2½-hour, 14-test diagnostic LASIK exam, he performs your procedure, and he examines you after your procedure.
+At Saddleback Eye Center, an esteemed expert will guide you through a comprehensive 2½-hour, 14-test diagnostic LASIK exam.
+Following this evaluation, Dr. Manger will personally perform your surgical procedure and oversee your post-operative care.

 Patients appreciate the professional, personal care with which they are treated while at Saddleback Eye Center.
 There’s no assembly line.
 Dr. Manger works with every individual eye-to-eye and face-to-face for the best results, so patients can experience the wonderment of clear vision without the struggle of glasses and contacts.

 Dr. Manger does not believe that multiple-location centers operate in a patient’s best interest.
 These centers generally have limited staff and technology, as both are spread out over several locations and their surgeons offer limited availability to their patients.
-At many such centers, the preoperative exam is often done by professionals other than the surgeon, and patients usually don’t meet the surgeon until they walk into the laser suite for surgery.
+While other centers often rely on various professionals for initial assessments, a leading specialist oversees this vital first examination at Saddleback Eye Center, ensuring consistency before surgery.

 Patient-centered LASIK eye care